 How to use profit-margin analysis

 As you can see, running these types of profitability ratios can give you some great insights into the health of your business.
 If you find that your overall profit margin is less than ideal, it might be worth running each of the above calculations to see if a certain area is proving to be a challenge.
 It’s possible that your organization excels at managing its raw materials and resources to manufacture goods, but is challenged by rising expenses or other fixed costs.

 The best way to determine if your profit margin is “normal” for your type of business is to compare it to other organizations in your industry and of a similar size.
 Additionally, consistently high profit margins may indicate that an organization can survive an economic downturn or other financial setback and still remain in business.
 This is further evidence that the company is a low-risk investment for lenders and investors.

-It’s best to know your company’s financial health before you go seeking investors or before looking for ways to increase revenue or lower expenses.
-By having a good handle on these different profit margins you’ll be able to make smart, forward-thinking decisions when it comes to your business’ bottom line.
+It’s best to know your company’s financial health before you seek investors or look for ways to increase revenue or lower expenses.
+By having a good handle on these different profit margins you’ll be able to make smart, forward-thinking decisions when it comes to your business’s bottom line.